-The function csv.reader(f) takes a file object f and returns an iterable that yields a tuple for each row.

-csv.reader will also accept an iterable of strings instead of a file object.

-Common annoyance: csv.reader forces you to remember the number of the column you want.

-Note: Should always pass newline="" to open () when opening to read/write CSV.
+- The function csv.reader(f) takes a file object f and returns an iterable that yields a tuple for each row. - instead of a file object. - Common annoyance: csv.reader forces you to remember the number of the column you want. - Note: Should always pass newline="" to open() when opening to read/write CSV.